Rents spike as big-pocketed investors buy mobile home parks

 At Ridgeview, it's unclear how the rent strike will be resolved.

-Cook, which claims to be the largest operator of mobile home parks in New York and has a slogan “Exceptional Opportunities.
+Cook, which claims to be the largest operator of mobile home parks in New York and has the slogan “Exceptional Opportunities.
 Exceptional Returns,” declined to comment.
-The company closed a $26 million private-equity fund in 2021 that purchased 12 parks in New York, but it was unclear if one of them was Ridgeview.
+The company closed a $26-million private equity fund in 2021 that purchased 12 parks in New York, but it was unclear whether one of them was Ridgeview.

 Residents, meanwhile, soldier on.
-Joyce Bayles, an 85-year-old resident has taken to mowing her own lawn because crews show up only monthly.
 Gerald Korb, a 78-year-old retiree, said he's still waiting for the company to move an electric pole and transformer he fears could topple onto his home during a storm.

 “I bought a place and now they are forcing all this on us,” said Korb, who stopped paying rent in protest.
 “They are absentee landlords is what they are.”